-- Be aware of and obey all school rules - Speak and behave towards other students, staff, guests, and parents so that your words and behavior does not cause injury or hurt to anyone- keep hands and feet to self at all times. - Always behave in a safe and responsible manner - Treat other students and staff members with caring and respect; refrain from all acts of bullying or mean behavior. - Arrive to school on time and ready to learn - Give every assignment the very best effort and complete homework - Follow the individual rules, guidelines and instructions of all classroom teachers and staff - Use computers and all technology responsibly and for the purposes of learning (cell phones and other technology is not to be used for entertainment and should not be visible to others without the express permission of a teacher). - Walk in our hallways quietly and respectfully to allow others to learn and work
+- Be aware of and obey all school rules. - Speak and behave towards other students, staff, guests, and parents so that your words and behavior does not cause injury or hurt to anyone- always keep hands and feet to self. - Always behave in a safe and responsible manner. - Treat other students and staff members with caring and respect; refrain from all acts of bullying or mean behavior. - Arrive to school on time and ready to learn. - Give every assignment the very best effort and complete homework. - Follow the individual rules, guidelines, and instructions of all classroom teachers and staff. - Use computers and all technology responsibly and for the purposes of learning. - Walk in our hallways quietly and respectfully to allow others to learn and work.